srujanpanuganti/CMAC-Controller/README.md

+# Project - Cerebellar Model Articulation Controller

 Cerebellar Model Articulation Controller (CMAC) is a model proposed by James Albus primarily used in application of robotic controllers.

-This repository has the implementation of a discrete CMAC controller and continuous CMAC controller.
+This Project implementats a discrete CMAC controller This Project implementats a continuous CMAC controller.

+## Execution

+### Continuous CMAC controller
+To execute the Continuous CMAC controller

+`python3 continuous_CMAC.py`

+### Continuous CMAC controller
-continuous_CMAC.py implements continuous CMAC controller discrete_CMAC.py implements the discrete CMAC controller
+To execute the Discrete CMAC controller

+`python3 discrete_CMAC.py`

+## Results
+The results can be found in the report CMAC_report.pdf